florianbrinkmann/lazy-loading-responsive-images/readme.txt

 The plugin adds a `noscript` element as fallback for disabled JavaScript.

-By default, the auto-modifying of the image markup does not work for images that are added using `wp_get_attachment_image()`, because there cannot be a `noscript` fallback added.
-You can enable the option to process the complete markup to make them work.

 You can disable lazy loading for elements with specific CSS classes by defining them via the plugin settings (*Settings* › *Media* › *Lazy Loader options*).
 Or use the `skip-lazy` class or the `data-skip-lazy` attribute. `skip-lazy` and `data-skip-lazy` also work on wrapper elements to exclude the wrapper and its children from being processed.

 == Installation ==